mansuylab/Steg2026/README.md

 Custom scripts used for downstream analyses

-Code used for figure generation and statistical analyses
+Code used for data visualisation and statistical analyses

 All workflows were developed to ensure reproducibility and consistent execution across datasets.